 Having this symptoms progress during one time of exposure is scary enough, but if this is something that a worker is forced to go through every single day, it can be incredibly dangerous.
 People die from severe latex reactions.
 Even if a worker has a mild allergy to them, exposing themselves every day can make a mild allergy go to a very extreme situation very quickly.

 Holding Employers Accountable

 A good employer will help you get medical treatment for your latex reaction, and then they will make sure there is a safe non-latex alternative available from then on.
 A bad employer will tell you to bring your own non-latex products in order to keep their costs law and talk you out of any legal action.

 If you have suffered a latex reaction at work severe enough to seek medical treatment, you deserve worker’s compensation to cover your medical expenses.
-If you are filing as well as want to talk over your options for an additional lawsuit, contact us today so we can talk over your options and assure that you get the settlement that you deserve.
+If you are filing as well as wanting to talk over your options for an additional lawsuit, contact us today so we can talk about your options and assure that you get the settlement that you deserve.